Wilson-Van/PythonProjects/WebScraping/SportsScraping/README.md

 ## Description:

-This is a simple program that will take the information on sports, this includes the teams playing on a specific night, the matchups, spread, and other betting prompts.
+This is a simple program that will show betting prompts and their odds from specific sportsbooks.
+The information given will be moneyline, spread, and the over/under betting prompts.

 ## Purpose/Reasoning: